Rosie O’Donnell Says Whoopi Goldberg ‘Really Didn’t Like’ Her On ‘The View’: ‘She Was Mean To Me On Live TV’

 The 58-year-old star, who helmed her own daytime talk show for six seasons, told Sirius host Howard Stern she never considered going back to the ABC chatfest after her second premature departure from the show.

-“No, I think we all agreed that the last time, that it was better for everyone,” Rosie told Stern.
+“No, I think we all agreed that the last time, that it was better for everyone,” she told Stern.
 “You know, Whoopi really didn’t like me.”

 In 2007, Whoopi replaced Rosie as The View’s moderator, and when Rosie returned to the show seven years later, she was not given the spot back.

-After departing The View in 2007 following a split-screen blowout with Elisabeth Hasselbeck, Rosie butted heads with Whoopi on her first day back to the show in 2014 when she mistakenly stepped on Goldberg’s toes by cutting to a commercial.
+After departing The View in 2007 following a split-screen blowout with Elisabeth Hasselbeck, Rosie butted heads with Whoopi on her first day back to the show in 2014 when she mistakenly stepped on her co-host’s toes by cutting to a commercial.

 “From Day One she was upset,” Rosie explained of The View moderator.
 “I threw to commercial because I didn’t know that she saw the countdown.
 Now, listen, she’s been there forever.
 Maybe that’s normal.
 I saw, and there was a pause, and I said, ‘We’ll be right back after this.’
 That was the first day and then there was trouble from then on.”